shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 which will be able to tell how many visitors your web application gained recently.

 It shouldn't be too complicated, because, you know, it's just a tutorial...
 So we'll be tracking users' location and browser only.
-And we'll be showing statistics on a chart *(values like total visitors, browser usage)* and in a table *(the same info as on chart)*.
+And we'll be displaying those analytics as a chart *(values like total visitors, browser usage)* and in a table *(the same info as the chart)*.

 ## Architecture preview